Yes: the following currently cover osteopathy

-All our members are issued with a certificate of membership.
-If you are in doubt as to the authenticity of your therapists ask to see their certification or contact us.
+All our members are issued with a certificate of membership as well as a membership number, they are listed on this website.
+If you are in doubt as to the authenticity of your therapists you can contact us.

-All members of the NSAO meet or exceed the standards in osteopathic education as outlined by the World Health Organization in 2010.
-This means that they will either have completed a 4 year full time degree course, similar to physiotherapists, or a part time equivalent.
+All members of the NSAO meet or exceed the standards in osteopathic education as outlined by the World Health Organization in 2010

 No, osteopathic manual practitioners are not physicians.
-They are not members of the college of physicians and surgeons.
-To find an osteopathic physician that is a member of the college of physicians and surgeons visit www.osteopathic.ca
+They are not members of the Nova Scotia College of Physicians and Surgeons.

 The number of treatments you need depends on the condition and person we are treating.
-We aim to keep your appointments to a minimum.
 Your osteopath will be able to tell you within a short period of time whether they can treat you or if they need to refer you to someone else.

-The costs of treatment vary from practice to practice and across the country; make sure you ask before booking
+The costs of treatment vary from practice to practice.

 You do not need to see your doctor first if you are paying for your own treatment.
 However, some insurance companies require you to see your doctor first.
 Some insurance plans may require a prescription for reimbursement purposes.
 It is important to check with your medical plan.